 Administrative separations are the military’s way of “firing” people before the end of their active service.
 You do not want “dishonorable discharge” or “involuntary discharge” on your military record.
 It can dog you for the rest of your days, ruining your employment prospects and making you ineligible for veterans’ benefits, educational benefits, and other entitlements.

 You have the right to appear in person before the administrative board.
 You can go by yourself, but counsel is recommended.
 Your attorney must be willing to put forth every possible positive piece of info about you to clear your name.
 Your lawyer will call up witnesses on your behalf and will submit statements, affidavits, certificates, awards — anything that attests to the character of your service.

 Boards of Inquiry

 If you are an officer accused of misconduct or substandard performance, you’ll want to retain the best military lawyer you can find.
-Boards of inquiry (BOI) are not courts marital.
-They are wider-ranging inquiries that require a lawyer who can think more broadly, can quickly understand the issues at hand and come up with a critical defense.
-Although a BOI is a noncriminal hearing, it often has the same potentially damaging effect a court martial would have if it’s not pursued with the same aggressiveness.
+Boards of inquiry (BOI) are not courts-martial.
+They are wide-ranging inquiries that require a lawyer who can think more broadly, can quickly understand the issues at hand, and come up with a critical defense.
+Although a BOI is a noncriminal hearing, it often has the same potentially damaging effect a court-martial would have if it’s not pursued with the same aggressiveness.
 An officer without experienced military legal representation could face separation from the military.

 As a military member accused of misconduct, you don’t need just any civilian attorney who may have spent a few years in the military.
 You need a lawyer who has extensive military experience, who has actually practiced law in the military.
 We will present your case in its best light and convince the board to retain you on active duty and dismiss the charges against you as unfounded.